aaronboda24/RinexReader/README.md

 ## Synopsis

-RINEX file format is used to store GNSS observations in a standardized format.
+RINEX is a standardazied file format which is used to store raw GNSS observation data.
 You can find more info here: https://kb.igs.org/hc/en-us/articles/115003980188-RINEX-2-11

 ## Motivation

 Making a RINEX Reader often becomes a redundant and time-consuming part for someone new starting out with GNSS processing.
-This utility will help one read the observation files to use for their GNSS solution processing.
+This utility will help one read and organize the observation files to use for their processing.

 ## Installation